-Section 8.12(d) of Farmer Mac's charter expressly excludes any Qualified Loan Farmer Mac Mortgage Securities Corporation purchases within 180 days of such Qualified Loan's date of origination from any provision of the constitution or law of any state that expressly limits the rate or amount of interest, discount points, financial charges, or other charges, including yield maintenance charges and prepayment premiums, that may be charged, taken, received, or reserved.
+Section 8.12(d) of the Farmer Mac Charter expressly excludes any Qualified Loan purchased by the Depositor within 180 days of such Qualified Loan's date of origination from any provision of the constitution or law of any state which expressly limits the rate or amount of interest, discount points, financial charges, or other charges, including Yield Maintenance Charges and Prepayment Premiums, that may be charged, taken, received, or reserved.

-MATERIAL FEDERAL INCOME TAX CONSEQUENCES
+CERTAIN FEDERAL INCOME TAX CONSEQUENCES

-The following summary of the anticipated material federal income tax consequences of the purchase, ownership and disposition of certificates is based on the advice of Andrews & Kurth L.L.P., counsel to the Depositor.
+The following summary of the anticipated material federal income tax consequences of the purchase, ownership and disposition of Certificates is based on the advice of Fried, Frank, Harris, Shriver & Jacobson ("Fried, Frank"), counsel to the Depositor.
 This summary is based on laws, regulations, including the REMIC regulations promulgated by the Treasury Department, rulings and decisions now in effect or (with respect to regulations) proposed, all of which are subject to change either prospectively or retroactively.
-Andrews & Kurth L.L.P. will deliver an opinion to the Depositor that the information set forth under this caption, "Material Federal Income Tax Consequences," to the extent that it constitutes matters of law or legal conclusions, is correct in all material respects.
-This summary does not address the federal income tax consequences of an investment in certificates applicable to all categories of investors, some of which (for example, banks and insurance companies) may be subject to special rules.
-Prospective investors should consult their tax advisors regarding the federal, state, local and any other tax consequences to them of the purchase, ownership and disposition of certificates.
+Fried, Frank will deliver an opinion to the Depositor that the information set forth under this caption, "CERTAIN FEDERAL INCOME TAX CONSEQUENCES," to the extent that it constitutes matters of law or legal conclusions, is correct in all material respects.
+This summary does not address the federal income tax consequences of an investment in Certificates applicable to all categories of investors, some of which (for example, banks and insurance companies) may be subject to special rules.
+Prospective investors should consult their tax advisors regarding the federal, state, local and any other tax consequences to them of the purchase, ownership and disposition of Certificates.

-The federal income tax consequences to holders will vary depending on whether an election is made to treat the trust fund relating to a particular series of certificates as a REMIC under the Internal Revenue Code.
-The prospectus supplement for each series of certificates will specify whether a REMIC election will be made.
+The federal income tax consequences to Holders will vary depending on whether an election is made to treat the Trust Fund relating to a particular Series of Certificates as a REMIC under the Code.
+The Prospectus Supplement for each Series of Certificates will specify whether a REMIC election will be made.